Spanish Parador hotel workers start two-day strike

 Hotels include a fifteenth century convent in Andalusian city of Granada, at the heart of the Alhambra palace, where reservations have to be made months in advance, and a cloistered hostal dating back to 1499 in Santiago de Compostela which provided lodging for Catholic pilgrims and claims to be one of the oldest hotels in the world.

-Tourists visting Spain face other possible strike-related setbacks in the coming weeks.
-Management at airline Iberia held talks with unions on Friday in an attempt to avoid six days of strikes set for peak holiday travel days from Dec.
-14 to Dec.
-21 in protest over plans by parent company IAG to cut thousands of jobs.
+Tourists visiting Spain face other possible strike-related setbacks in the coming weeks.
+Management at airline Iberia held talks with unions on Friday in an attempt to avoid six days of strikes set for peak holiday travel days from December 14 to December 21 in protest over plans by parent company IAG (ICAG.MC) to cut thousands of jobs.

 Other strike action in recent weeks has included medical staff in Madrid over plans to privatise some hospitals and refuse collection in Jerez de la Frontera, where a work stoppage stretched on for days, leading to piles of rubbish in the streets.